vecnatechnologies/backbone-torso/docs/DOCUMENTATION.md

 The feedback field on a view is an array of “when-then-to”s or sometimes shortened to when-then's.
 Unsurprisingly enough, each when-then has three fields: a when, a then, and a to.

-The “When” is map that determines the timing of the feedback.
+The “When” is a map that determines the timing of the feedback.
 An entry can take 3 forms:

   1) Standard DOM events – very similar to the events field on a Backbone view.
 The key is the DOM jQuery selector and the value is an array of event types (e.g. 'click', 'hover', etc).

 Example: ```{'.foo': ['click']}```